jon-wade/bulk-test/readme.md

 ##Using Observables to call a mocked API

 As discussed during the phone interview, to reduce server and db load, we can use Observables to only make API calls using Observables.
+The Observable code can be found in the server.js file.
 The PoC uses SocketIO and ExpressJS to create a real-time communication link between the client and server.

 Every time the client detects a change in the input field on index.html, it sends the value of that input field to the server.
 The server measures the time since the last message it received using `process.hrtime()` and if that value is less than 0.3 seconds it does not call the API (the API is a mocked call in this example) but instead continues to wait.
 If the time is greater than 0.3 seconds, it makes a call to the API.